 Often businesses will look towards their top performer and attempt to duplicate them with their next hire.
 While this can work, it has to be a consideration of whether you want to replicate that person’s skillset, or if it would be more beneficial to complement it; that is, look for someone with skills that make up for what that top performer might lack to strengthen the team as a whole.

 4: Your Benefits

 Everyone knows that remuneration – both salary and any commissions or bonuses – are integral in a potential hire’s decision-making process.
 You need to research the role and see what your ideal candidate is worth – if they’re a key player, they’re sure to know.
 If you try to low-ball them with a salary below what they know they can earn, you will not succeed in bringing them over to your team.

 You also need to consider the other benefits that you will offer to your candidate.
-Will they receive flexible working hours?
+Will they receive flexible working hours or a 4-day work week?
 How about holiday and other types of leave (sick, parental, bereavement, mental health etc.)?
 Have you considered healthcare, childcare, and other services that may improve your employees’ quality of life?